MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 ## Anonymous command handler
 Sometimes you may want to create a command handler without specifying the signature.
-This feature is mostly used for multilingual commands or commands that are case insensitive.
+This feature is mostly used for commands that are case-insensitive or commands with dynamic signature.
 For this purpose, you can create a class and implement `MohammadZarifiyan\Telegram\Interfaces\AnonymousCommandHandler` in it.
 Then add the address of your class to `command_handlers` in the `telegram.php` configuration file.

 In anonymous command handlers, there is a `matchesSignature` method, in which you should check the command match.
 ```php